 Are you interested in doing business in the Netherlands or Western Europe?
 Want to incorporate a Dutch company by setting up a branch or opening a Dutch BV?
 As a one stop shop (tax structuring, incorporation process, accounting, payroll, VAT) we will guide you through the whole process with very competitive prices (not big 4!)

 The fiscal climate in Holland can influence your business positively.
 However, certain fiscal issues might have a negative impact, if you do not take the right steps.
-Our Dutch tax advisors have prepared aan information guide called “Doing business in the Netherlands”. explaining what you expect here in Holland.
+Our Dutch tax advisors have prepared an information guide called “Doing business in the Netherlands”, explaining what you can expect here in Holland.

 Setting up a business in the Netherlands

 Foreign companies doing business in the Netherlands can do this with the existing foreign legal entity in the country without the need to convert it into a Dutch legal entity (so through a branch).
 However, a Dutch legal entity can also be used to set up business operations.
 In Holland we have two types of legal entities called “BV” (private limited liability company) and “NV” (public limited liability company).
 Besides these, other common used companies are “eenmanszaak” (sole proprietorship), “VOF” (general partnership), “CV”(limited partnership) and the attractive Dutch “Coop” (Cooperative)